Build-Week-Med-Cabinet-Two/Back-End/README.md

 {
     "results": [
         {
             "Description": "Qush is a 70/30 indica-dominant cannabis strain from TGA Genetics, who combines Pre-98 Bubba Kush with Space Queen.
-Bred for potency as well as flavor, Qush’s resin-packed buds radiate with sweet aromas of grape, cherry, and hashy spice.
-This tranquilizing strain has a way of calming worries and upset stomachs, but keep in mind that Qush can have a sedating, cloudy effect on the mind so consider saving this one for evenings and lazy days.", "Effects": "Relaxed,Sleepy,Uplifted,Happy,Euphoric",
+Bred for potency as well as intake, Qush’s resin-packed buds radiate with sweet aromas of grape, cherry, and hashy spice.
+This tranquilizing strain has a way of calming worries and upset stomachs, but keep in mind that Qush can have a sedating, cloudy type on the mind so consider saving this one for evenings and lazy days.", "Types": "Relaxed,Sleepy,Uplifted,Happy,Euphoric",
-            "Flavor": "Flowery,Citrus,Pungent",
+            "Intake": "Flowery,Citrus,Pungent",
             "Rating": 4.5,
             "Strain": "Qush",
-            "Type": "indica"
+            "Effect": "indica"
         },
         {
             "Description": "Another member of the “planetary series,” Venus OG is a hybrid strain bearing OG Kush heritage, although its specific parent strains are disputed.
 Each glistening trichome carries a resemblance to the bright planet this strain is named after, coating its conic buds in a galactic blanket of white crystals.
-A fresh pine aroma mixed with sour notes of lemon draws you in, and next comes the heavy euphoria to take away your sense of gravity and lift you to a happy, relaxed place.", "Effects": "Focused,Tingly,Happy,Uplifted,Creative",
+A fresh pine aroma mixed with sour notes of lemon draws you in, and next comes the heavy euphoria to take away your sense of gravity and lift you to a happy, relaxed place.", "Types": "Focused,Tingly,Happy,Uplifted,Creative",
-            "Flavor": "Citrus,Lemon,Berry",
+            "Intake": "Citrus,Lemon,Berry",
             "Rating": 4.8,
             "Strain": "Venus-Og",
-            "Type": "hybrid"
+            "Effect": "hybrid"
         },
         {
-            "Description": "King Kong, mothered by Ed Rosenthal Super Bud, is an indica-dominant hybrid with head-to-toe effects as strong as the giant ape himself.
+            "Description": "King Kong, mothered by Ed Rosenthal Super Bud, is an indica-dominant hybrid with head-to-toe types as strong as the giant ape himself.
 These dense conic buds come frosted in crystals and ribboned in hairs despite its short flowering time of only 7 to 8 weeks.
-King Kong is known to have a pungent sour, skunky smell with long-lasting effects that target pain, nausea, anxiety, and the appetite.
-Even though its genetics tip toward the indica side, King Kong has an uplifting and focused effect enjoyed by indica and sativa lovers alike.", "Effects": "Happy,Focused,Giggly,Relaxed,Uplifted",
+King Kong is known to have a pungent sour, skunky smell with long-lasting types that target pain, nausea, anxiety, and the appetite.
+Even though its genetics tip toward the indica side, King Kong has an uplifting and focused type enjoyed by indica and sativa lovers alike.", "Types": "Happy,Focused,Giggly,Relaxed,Uplifted",
-            "Flavor": "Earthy,Flowery,Pungent",
+            "Intake": "Earthy,Flowery,Pungent",
             "Rating": 4.2,
             "Strain": "King-Kong",
-            "Type": "hybrid"
+            "Effect": "hybrid"
         }
     ]
 }